A free resource for nonprofit

 Your organization's first

-web site should be ONE page, and from start to finish, it will take you less
+web site should be ONE page, and it should be put up the moment you have

 - Register a web address - a homepage URL, or domain name - with a